gary-archer/oauth.tokenhandler.serverless/README.md

-# OAuth Serverless Reverse Proxy
+# Serverless Token Handler

-A demo level reverse proxy to deal with cookie concerns for a Single Page Application.\
-The goal of the repo is to demonstrate the preferred architectural routing, to separate concerns.

-## Modern Web Security
+A back end for front end to support my [Final SPA](https://github.com/gary-archer/oauth.websample.final) code sample.
+The result is to keep OAuth tokens out of the browser, in line with current best practices.

+## Token Handler Pattern

-The [Final SPA](https://github.com/gary-archer/oauth.websample.final) uses Curity's [Token Handler Pattern](https://github.com/curityio/web-oauth-via-bff) and makes OAuth and API requests via the reverse proxy.\
+Curity's [Token Handler Pattern](https://github.com/curityio/spa-using-token-handler) is used, to separate web and API concerns.\

-All CORS and cookie related logic is implemented here before routing requests to the target API.
+## OpenID Connect

+`OAuth Agent` logic implements this in an API driven manner, then returns `SameSite=strict` cookies to the browser.

-## OAuth Proxy
+## API Calls

-For API routes, some `OAuth Proxy` logic runs to decrypt cookies, then forwards an access token to the API.\
+During API calls `OAuth Proxy` logic executes in order to decrypt cookies and forward access tokens to APIs.
-For data changing requests, the OAuth Proxy also makes additional CSRF checks.

-## Quick Start

 ## Blog Post

-See the `Reverse Proxy SPA Architecture` blog post for further details on the overall setup.
+See the `Serverless Token Handler` blog post for further details on the AWS setup.